valr/stuffs/weechat/notify_send/README.md

 ## Installation

-Copy the script in the autoload python directory of weechat:
+Copy the script in the autoload python directory of WeeChat:
 ~/.weechat/python/autoload

 ## Configuration